tz33cu/ColabDataScience-DesignStudio/syllabus.md

 The pre-requisite for this course includes working knowledge in Statistics and Probability, data mining, statistical modeling and machine learning (such as the 6101-6102 sequence + 6201).
 Prior **advanced** programming experience in R or Python is required.

 #### Description
-This course has two main components: 1) a consulting clinic where student consultants provide pro bono consulting service for Columbia community researchers under the supervision of the course's instructor(s), and 2) a project-based learning curriculum on collaborative data science covering topics from project scoping to the best practices of collaboration and reproducible data science.
+This course has two main components:

+1. A consulting clinic where student consultants provide pro bono consulting service for Columbia community researchers under the supervision of the course's instructor(s)
+2. A project-based learning curriculum on collaborative data science covering topics from project scoping to the best practices of collaboration and reproducible data science.

 Both components challenge students to apply knowledge and skills covered in a statistical curriculum to real-world data science research projects.

 #### Course Objectives and Learning Outcomes
 ##### Objectives: